house-of-giants/hog-scaffold/docs/getting-started/README.md

 ## Documentation Contents

 ### Setup and Installation

+- **[New Project Setup Guide](new-project-setup.md)** - Complete guide for using this scaffold to start a new project
+  - Project customization and branding
+  - Search and replace operations for theme identifiers
+  - Configuration file updates
+  - Development environment setup
+  - WordPress installation and theme activation
+  - Asset configuration and build system setup

 - **[Installation Guide](installation-guide.md)** - Complete setup instructions for local development
   - Prerequisites and required software